 My memories of Provincetown are like a series of snapshots that begin when I’m five.
 Its 1961.
 I’m walking on the wharf with my father.
-The water looks black and deep and I’m afraid, wondering what it would be like to fall in.
-But my father holds my hand tightly and I feel safe.
+The water looks black and deep and oily and I’m afraid, wondering what it would be like to fall in.
+But he holds my hand tightly and I feel safe.

 That night my mother, father, and I sit on a bench watching people stroll by.
 My mother gives me my first taste of fried scallops and I love their creamy sweetness.
 My parents are tan and smiling.

 Its 1974.
 I’m a college student strolling Commercial Street with its colorful flags, boutiques and eccentric parade.
 I chambermaid at a nearby motel and although hate making beds and scrubbing toilets, it subsidizes drinks at Governor Bradford’s and buying gauzy sun dresses.
-Everywhere I go, “Waterloo” by Abba plays from the radio.
+Everywhere I go, “Waterloo” by Abba is playing from transistor radios.

 Its 1980.
 I married my college sweetheart and Randy and I honeymoon on the Cape.
-One night we stay in one of those little white cottages that line the outskirts of P-town.
-That night we make our way to the wharf.
+We stay in one of those little white cottages that dot the outskirts of P-town.
+One night we make our way to the wharf.
 I think of my father holding my hand when I was little to keep me safe.
 In contrast, my new husband pretends to throw me in.

-Randy and I just had our 33rdanniversary.
+Randy and I just celebrated our 33rdanniversary.
 Our boys are young men who drive to P-town on their own.

 Have you been to Provincetown?
 Comments are always welcome and if you like, please share.
 Thank you!